The-OpenROAD-Project/OpenLane/docs/source/eco_flow.md

 ![image](../_static/eco_flow.png)

+> Note: The ECO flow is in very early alpha and is only compatible with the `sky130_fd_sc_hd` standard cell library in sky130 PDK variants.

 ## Flow to Insert Buffer
 1. Run the OL flow
 2. Hold violations will be present in the log files